CSUMB-SCD/problem_solvent/README.md

 If the app crashes, then it won't delete connected users.
 Should probably reset that table in the db on startup.

 ## How would you improve it if you had more time?
 Integrate it into our application's theme better.
 Right now it is on its own stylistically.
+It also asks for your name using a prompt, which is not elegant.

 # Running the App